Dragod/sddocs/docs/helper-classes.md

 * 2 - 2 rem
 * 3 - 3 rem
 * 4 - 4 rem

+> All the classes above are measured in rem.

 ```html
 <div class="pa-l-qtr"> <!-- Gives 0.25 rem on left side -->